-- Prepare agenda for each ICAT meeting, regularly scheduled or emergency ICAT meetings. - Delegate duties such as taking minutes of meetings, producing documents, and generating correspondence.
+- Prepare agenda for each ICAT meeting, whether it is a regularly scheduled or an emergency ICAT meeting. - Delegate duties such as taking minutes of meetings, producing documents, and generating correspondence.

 Decision Making

 A commitment to consensus when making decisions is important to the culture of the partnership.
 However, should arriving at consensus be impossible after concerted effort, a vote will be taken.